AGENDD/Wound-Regression/README.md

 \NeuralNetwork

-   train.py: training the
+   train.py: training the model

    test.py: testing the model

-   Augmentation.py: augment the data
+   Augmentation.py: augmenting the data

   (please run the Augmentation.py before the train.py if the "\Training_Aug" folder is empty)